mregni/BoardGameTracker/README.md

   <img src=".github/images/games.png" width="600" alt="screen preview">
   <br/>
   <br/>
-  BoardGameTracker is a selfhosted board game statistics tracker that can be hosted with docker.
+  BoardGameTracker is a selfhosted board game statistics tracker that can be hosted in a docker container.
 </p>

 ## Docker command